 Call them what you will, my art box sculptures are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
 Plus, in the 1980s, within walking distance of the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.

-The majority of my materials are found ephemera or reclaimed objects which simply means that many days of the week I can be found rummaging through junkyards, thrift shops, yard sales and the occasional antique collectibles fair.
+The majority of my materials are found ephemera, salvage or reclaimed objects which simply means that many days of the week I can be found rummaging through junkyards, thrift shops, yard sales and the occasional antique collectibles fair.
 Other days, I am buying tiny nails, little screws and the like in hardware stores.
 And then, of course, there are frequent trips to artist supply shops to buy paint, colorful papers and the over-priced, oddly-shaped brush.

 Reflecting my interest in the art of the written word, each of my boxes is tombstoned with a quotation that invites us to think…or laugh.
 Not that it matters to your perception of the work itself, but my all-time favorite playwright is George Bernard Shaw, but I try not to over-quote him.
 I easily could.
 My favorite sculptor is Rodin.
 I don’t have a single favorite painter, but of late, Kerry James Marshall lights me up.
 To pour some creative perspective into myself, I frequently listen to Barbra Streisand sing Putting It Together.

 I work under the patient supervision of my cat named Marshmallow.

 (Not that her name matters.
 Even to her.
 Unless food bribed, she doesn’t respond to the spoken word.)